Personal information is information or an opinion about an individual from which the individual can be reasonably identified.

 Information is used internally by JCA and may be only accessed by authorised professional staff or authorised volunteers.
 Authorised volunteers include hosts and committee members.
 Access is only provided on a needs basis.

 JCA may use a mailing house or consultants to process its mail outs, but this will only be on the basis of confidentiality agreements to protect the privacy and integrity of the information.
-JCA does not make overseas disclosure of personal information.
+JCA is not responsible for the privacy practices of those other organisations.
+JCA does not make overseas disclosure of personal information unless required by law.

-All on-line donations received via the JCA website are securely encrypted.
+The security of personal information is of paramount importance to JCA and JCA takes reasonable steps to protect the personal information it holds about individuals from misuse, loss, or unauthorised access, modification or disclosure.
+All on-line donations received via JCA’s website are securely encrypted.
 Data stored on JCA computers is password protected and accessed on a need to know basis.

 If an individual makes a written request for access to information JCA may allow the person to inspect their personal records and take notes or may make available a hard copy.
-Such requests will generally be met promptly and if possible within 14 days of a written request.
+An individual may also request that JCA to update and/or correct personal information held about the individual.